Rent Subsidy Non-Disclosure Policy

 Evidence requirements for deciding the outcome of an investigation

 DCJ will consider a range of evidence when deciding:

 - whether a tenant’s alleged failure to disclose information about their household circumstances amounts to an unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud

 - if any mitigating or extenuating circumstances apply, including domestic and family violence.

 4. Legislation and compliance

-DCJ is able to grant, re-assess or cancel rent subsidies in accordance with the provisions of the Housing Act 2001.
+DCJ is able to grant, re-assess or cancel rent subsidies and/or undertake criminal prosecution in accordance with the provisions of the Housing Act 2001 and the Crimes Act 1900 (NSW).
 DCJ is able to pursue any debt resulting from a rent subsidy cancellation or re-assessment in accordance with the provisions of the Residential Tenancies Act 2010.

 The Housing Act 2001 prescribes a maximum penalty of 20 penalty units (that is the equivalent of $2,200 at the date of publication of this policy) and/or three months imprisonment for: